Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 |                              oSEK                             |
 +=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+
 ~~~
-{: #unwrapped-key-structure title="unwrapped key structure"}
+{: #unwrapped-key-structure title="Unwrapped key structure"}

 ### Keep Alive {#ctrl-pkt-keepalive}

-Keep-alive control packets are exchaged approximately every 10ms to
+Keep-alive control packets are sent after a certain timeout from the last time
-enable SRT streams to be automatically restored after a connection loss.
+any packet (Control or Data) was sent.
+The purpose of this control packet
+is to notify the peer to keep the connection live in case when
+no data exchange is taking place.

+The default timeout for keepalive packet to be sent is 1 second.

 Control Type:
 : The type value of keep-alive control packet is "1".